These FAQs are provided to answer questions regularly asked about the University’s financial statements.

 In years when the endowment earns more than 5 per cent, the excess is re-invested in the endowment principal and in years when less than 5 per cent is earned, that extra is taken out.

-Even though amounts earned over 5 per cent are re-invested they are still accounted for as revenue in our financial statements.
+Even though amounts earned over 5 per cent are re-invested they are still accounted for as revenue in our financial statements for endowments that are unrestricted.
 This can make the balance of revenue over expenses or expenses over revenue change significantly from year to year:

 - 2016 - $3,197,841